Targeted Technology

 Seed Round in 2017

 Cardiovate, Inc. is a medical technology company based in San Antonio, Texas, founded in 2012.
-The company focuses on developing innovative products for tissue regeneration and repair, specifically targeting vascular health.
-Its flagship product, NeoVessel, is a vascular graft designed to enhance the regeneration and repair of vascular tissues.
-By utilizing proprietary materials and processes, Cardiovate aims to address clinical needs in the healthcare sector, ultimately reducing failure rates and lowering the overall cost of care through advancements in vascular regeneration technology.
+The company specializes in developing innovative tissue regeneration and repair products, with a focus on addressing critical needs in healthcare.
+Its flagship product, NeoVessel, is a vascular graft designed to facilitate the regeneration and repair of vascular tissues.
+By employing proprietary materials and advanced processes, Cardiovate aims to enhance the efficacy of medical devices in this field, ultimately reducing failure rates and lowering the overall cost of care.

 neoSurgical